carl-wallace/pbyk/pbyk/README.md

   -e, --environment <ENVIRONMENT>  Environment to target [possible values: dev, om-sipr, sipr]
 ```

-\* The pbyk application does not support processing BER encoded data.
-NIPR CAs presently return BER-encoded data.
+\* The pbyk application does not currently support processing BER encoded data.
+NIPR CAs presently return BER-encoded data when executing the [SCEP protocol](https://datatracker.ietf.org/doc/html/rfc8894).
 The NIPR features have been temporarily disabled until the NIPR CAs have been updated and return DER-encoded data.

 ## Status

-This is a work-in-progress implementation which is at an early stage of development.
+The `pbyk` utility has been successfully tested against dev, om-sipr and sipr environments.

+## Known Issues

+### General
+- NIPR and O&M NIPR builds are not presently supported owing to lack of support for BER decoding in the `cms` crate and the current NIPR CA's usage of BER encoding when returing CA certificates during SCEP processing

+### GUI mode
+- YubiKey reset capability is not available
+- Presence of multiple YubiKeys is not supported
+- Copy and Paste does not work on MacOS (see [Dioxus issue 1691](https://github.com/DioxusLabs/dioxus/issues/1691))
+- Console window remains visible when run in GUI mode except on Windows
+- Console window from which app is launched in GUI mode is always hidden on Windows (this may not be desired)
+- State information is only saved when an action is performed, not when app is closed

 ## Minimum Supported Rust Version